 The body of the renovation was carried out using local wood and the finishing used organic products.

-Finally we have invested in new high-efficiency appliances including a very high-efficiency SunFrost fridge.
+We have invested in new high-efficiency appliances.
 We are off-grid and we conserve power using a large battery bank.
 All our light bulbs are CF or LED.
 Our lawn maintenance is organic.

 In the main lodge and office we use power bars to minimise phantom electrical loads.
 We have abandoned printed brochures in favour of internet marketing.